wengthree1cm/fa22-cse110-lab4/expose/javascript/part2.md

 The result will be `[2,4,6]`.
 First in each for loop, it loop through all the value of the `array`.
 And in each loop, we will execute function `doSomething` which is passes into the second parameter.
 In the function, it will return the value^2 and then we will push this new value into the new array.
 Finally we return the result array.

 **19**
+it will print number 1,4,3,2 respectively it first call `console.log(1)` then `console.log(2)` is set to print after a delay of 1000 milliseconds, `console.log(3)` has delay 0 but it will still be added to the queue so it will run after `console.log(4)` when the call stack is empty.
+So we print 1 and then 4 and then 3 and then 2.